Benefits of Industrial Water Reuse

 In addition to increased costs, manufacturers are faced with stricter water withdrawal and discharge regulations.
 Industrial users may soon face water rationing.
 In fact, some manufacturers are already facing local regulations limiting the amount of water available for their use.

-Water reuse helps manufacturers not only use water cost-effectively, but sustainably as well.
+Water reuse helps manufacturers not only use water cost-effectively but sustainably as well.
 With less water withdrawn from the municipal supply, effective water reuse systems provide savings on facility water bills and the efficient, sustainable reuse of water.

 “Water managers should also consider non-monetary costs and benefits of reuse projects, such as increased water supply reliability in times of drought, greenhouse gas emissions, and ecological impacts, to determine the most socially, environmentally, and economically feasible water supply option,” according to The National Academies publication “Understanding Water Reuse.”

 Water conservation through reuse is particularly important for food and beverage manufacturers as large amounts of water are used in the production process as well as an ingredient in the final product.
-According to one study, water recovery and efficient use can reduce water used per liter of beverage by up to 40 percent.
+According to one study, water recovery and efficient use can reduce water used per liter of a beverage by up to 40 percent.

 Download our free White Paper for more information on water reuse.